olegk79/lusha-home-task/README.md

 # Start production server
 yarn start (or npm start)

+# Run end to end test (was not finished)
+npm run test
 ```

 ## Documentation

 ### Folder Structure

+- All the source code is inside **src** directory
+- Inside src, there are following folders:

+  - client

-All the source code will be inside **src** directory.
-Inside src, there is client and server directory.
-All the frontend code (react, css, js and any other assets) will be in client directory.
-Backend Node.js/Express code will be in the server directory.
+    All the frontend code (react, css, js and any other assets) is here
+  - server

+    Backend Node.js/Express code is here
+  - tests

+    for end-to-end tests
+  - common

+    for common stuff both for server and client - bcrypt salt used for hashing passwords is here.
+In production, of course, it should not be hard coded

 ### Server Side
 #### Technologies
-Express.js,
+- Node.js
+- Express.js
-Sqlite DB
+- Sqlite DB
 #### Database
-Sqlite database is used.
+- Sqlite database is used.
 It is lightweight and embedded-in-file SQL database.
 The DB is populated with some fake users and attached (in db folder).
 Also, "adapter" created for manipulations with the DB (adapters/sqlite.js).
-In "real" apps, of course, full SQL server or (may be even preferrable) Mongo DB may be used
+- In "real" apps in production, of course, full SQL server or (may be even preferrable) Mongo DB may be used
 #### Routes
-There are 2 express routes : 1) get users 2) add user
+There are 2 express routes :
+- get users
+Get all users or get up to X users (paging)
+- add user
 ### Client Side
 #### Technologies
-React, React Router, React-Redux, Redux thunk, Axios
+- React
+- React Router
+- React-Redux
+- Redux thunk
+- Axios
+- Material UI
+#### State Management
+- React redux is used for state management.
+It is quite big overhead for such simple app but I wanted to show my knowledge in this area.
+- In "Add User" component I also used internal state for storing entered data - there is no need to store it in global state.
+- There are 2 reducers which combined in root reducer
 #### Components
+There are 3 components:
+- Users List
+- Add User
-There are 3 components: 1) users list 2) add User 3) App (serves 1 and 2)
+- App (root which serves 1 and 2)

+Material UI is used for styling

+React Hash Router is used for navigation
+##### Users List Component
+Loads up to 15 users initially

+Load More button loads up to 15 users more

+When new user is added in Add User view it appears in users list
+##### Add User Component
+Email validation both on client side (email is valid) and server side (email is not in use)

+Bcrypt is used to hash passwords
 #### Actions
+Action creators used for all actions

-Actions use Thunk when appropriate (async)
+Async actions use Thunk when appropriate
 #### Services
-There are 2 services : 1) add user 2) get users which use axios to make requests to server
+There are 2 services which used to make requests to server
+- add user
+- get users

+Axios package is used

+### End To End Tests
+- Jest and Puppeteer are user
+- End to End test is under tests\App.test,js
+- This area is new for me (I made only server side unit and integration tests, no client side tests and no end-to-end tests).
+I learned some tutorials and installed the stuff, started to write the test.
+Eventually I got stuck when add user page appeared blank (see my comments in test file).
+I had no time to proceed further unfortunately.